How To Introduce Rabbits To Each Other | RSPCA - RSPCA

 How to tell the rabbits have bonded

-Once the rabbits are spending one to two hours together daily without any problems, they can be introduced into their intended living space, initially under supervision.
-Rabbits can be left alone together safely once they're showing positive behaviours towards one another.
+Once the rabbits are spending one to two hours together daily without any problems, they can be introduced into their living space – though supervise them to begin with.

-Always speak to your vet for more detailed advice before attempting to bond rabbits.
-Be aware of the signs of positive and negative behaviour, and if you're concerned about your rabbit's behaviour, ask your vet.
+Always speak to a vet for more detailed advice before attempting to bond rabbits.
+Be aware of the signs of positive and negative behaviour, and if you're concerned about your rabbit's behaviour, ask a vet.